 The Company signed an MEA with NTI and staked additional mineral claims in January 2022 resulting in the continued consolidation of the Roma Project.
-The Roma Project now encompasses over 150 square kilometres (combined MEA ground and mineral claims).
+Blue Star increased the Roma Project area by 89% to a total of 150 square kilometres (combined MEA ground and mineral claims).